 The media objectives normally centre on reach (how many people in the target audience will see the adverts) and frequency (how often those people will see the advertising).

 In simple terms it’s about getting your advertising in front of customers in the right way, in the right place and at the right time.

 The best value for your media spend

-Media spend is usually the biggest line item in your marketing budget so getting good value is important to make sure your advertising has a positive impact on your sales and profit.
+Media spend is usually the biggest element of your marketing budget.
+Getting good value is important.
+You want to make sure your advertising has a positive impact on your sales and profit.

-Media agencies work directly with media suppliers, and know their reach, costs and what types of deals they can negotiate.
+Media agencies regularly interact with all the media suppliers.
+They know their reach, costs and what types of deals they can negotiate.

-Where it gets more interesting is when there are multiple media suppliers who can deliver your media objectives.
-That’s when the media agency will set up a competitive pitch for your budget.
-They’ll ask several media suppliers to come in and pitch for your budget.
+It gets interesting when there’s multiple media suppliers in the mix.
+When that happens, the media agency will set up a competitive pitch for your budget.
+They’ll ask several media suppliers to come in and propose why you should choose them.

-The competitive pitch means you get even more value as the media sales teams will try to out-do each other.
+The competitive pitch means you get even better value as the media sales teams try to out-do each other.
 They want to win your business, and that’s good news for you.

 From media spend to media relationship

 The pitch meetings and subsequent decision to go with a single supplier means you start to build a relationship with the media supplier.

 This moves you from a purely transactional relationship (you spend money on their media) to more of a partnership (you work together on shared projects and objectives).

 The media agency will already have a relationship and connection with the media suppliers.
-The media sales teams will often tell them about upcoming opportunities for clients, and share details of new media data, systems and processes.
+The media sales team will share upcoming opportunities, and early details of new data, systems and processes.

-By extending that relationship to you, they create a three-way connection between you, them and the media sales teams.
-This three-way connection helps you explore more creative media options, and carry out media activity that goes beyond standard media packages.
+By extending that relationship to you, they create a 3-way connection between you, them and the media sales team.
+This connection helps you set up more creative ways to deliver media.
+You can run media activity which goes beyond standard media packages.